If you want a simple but effective workout designed to give you a defined back and bigger biceps, this page will show you what to do.

 Using a neutral grip, where your palms face you, tends to involve more of the brachialis muscle, a muscle that sits between the triceps and biceps.

-Neutral-grip curls also build strength and size in a forearm muscle known as brachioradialis.
-Like the biceps brachii and brachialis, brachioradialis helps to flex, or bend, the elbow.
+Neutral-grip curls also build strength and size in a forearm muscle known as brachioradialis, which helps to flex, or bend, the elbow.

 Suitable alternatives to the dumbbell hammer curl include the cable hammer curl (with rope attachment), cross body hammer curl, or reverse curl (which works brachioradialis even harder).

 1. In terms of training volume, you’re doing 2-3 work sets per exercise, for a total of 10 work sets for the back (excluding warm-up sets) and 6 for the biceps, which get some stimulation from the back exercises done earlier in the workout.

 2. You’ll notice that most of the exercises are done in the 5-15 rep range, which works well for muscle growth.
 While using a very heavy weight in the 3-5 rep range will help when it comes to building strength, gains in muscle size are often best achieved with a higher rep range.